actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

 Try removing the `@Goal` annotation.
 You will notice that the code still compiles without errors.
 Try executing the agent without the `@Goal` annotation by starting the `Main`class.
 An error occurs while starting the agent, because the Jadex framework cannot use `PerformPatrol` as a goal class.
-Therefore, better add the `@Goal` annotation again before continuing.

 ### The `@Plan` Annotation and the `performPatrolPlan()` Method